4ker/Selene/README.md

 - [ref-qualifier usage](http://www.jeremyong.com/blog/2014/02/15/using-ref-qualifiers/)

-There have been syntax changes in library usage but the underlying concepts of variadic template use and generics is the same.
+There have been syntax changes in library usage but the underlying concepts of variadic (可变参数) template use and generics is the same.

 ## Roadmap